Shadowphade/ProgLang/README.md

 Web Scraper<br>
 - Each scraper will read https://scrapeme.live/shop/page/4/
     - Data will consist of the pokemon and their price.
-- The scraped data is then parsed into sentences and stored as a csv file.
+- The scraped data is then parsed and stored as a csv file.
-  - Store all scraped data in one file or the first sentence of each site into one file??

-Bin Sorting<br>
+Concurrent Merge Sort<br>
-- A form of concurrant merge sort will be used to sort the pokemon by price.
+- A form of concurrent merge sort will be used to sort the pokemon by price from lowest to highest.
-  -  A csv will be recorded sorted by price.

 ## CSV Format
 `Bulbasaur,63.00`

-## Language Notes

-### Golang
-Includes:
-- net/http : standard http networking library
-- bufio : handles IO with files
-- os : allows for interaction with os syscalls
-- bytes : encoding and decoding of data

-### Python
-Includes:
-- requests : handles http requests
--